TOPLLab/WARDuino/README.md

 arduino-cli config init
 ```

 If you need additional boards, such as the esp32 boards, you can add them in the generated config file.
-More information [here](https://arduino.github.io/arduino-cli/0.21/getting-started/).
+More information on how to install the esp32 boards can be found <a href="./documentation/InstallArduinoESP32.md">here</a>.

 Thirdly, make sure you install the `PubSubClient` and `Adafruit NeoPixel` library. (used for MQTT and pixel primitives)